 Driver Options

-RSA API Version: When connecting to RSA Authentication Manager 7.1, choose 7.1.
-Otherwise, when connecting to RSA Authentication Manager 6.1, choose 6.1.

-RSA Command Client User (7.1): Specify the command client user for your RSA 7.1 installation.
+RSA Command Client User: Specify the command client user for your RSA installation.
 This information was gathered in “Obtaining the Command Client Username and Password” on page 15.

-RSA Command Client Password (7.1): Specify the command client password for your RSA 7.1 installation.
+RSA Command Client Password: Specify the command client password for your RSA installation.
 This information was gathered in “Obtaining the Command Client Username and Password” on page 15